UltEng/DSLS-DE-Mini-Project/README.md

 13. Territories

 ## Project Deliverables
-The Project Deliverables for this Mini Data Engineering Project are as below
+The Project Deliverables for this Mini Data Engineering Project are as below (The .sql file and result can be check in the Intermediate Queries Folder)
 ### a.
 Intermediate Queries
 1. Create a query to get the number of customer each month making an order in 1997.
 2. Create a query to get the employee name including the Sales Representative